Bless My Soul

-"Bless My Soul" is a single from Powderfinger's first "best of" album, Fingerprints: The Best of Powderfinger, 1994-2000.
-The other new song on the album, "Process This," was not released as a single.
-Though the album is described as compiling hits from 1994-2000, this song was recorded by the band in 2004 especially for the Fingerprints album.
+"Bless My Soul" is a song from Powderfinger's first "best of" album, Fingerprints: The Best of Powderfinger, 1994-2000.
+The song was released a promotional single only.
+Although the album is described as compiling hits from 1994 to 2000, this song was recorded by the band in 2004 especially for the Fingerprints album.

 The song was written whilst the band was holidaying in Spain, according to lead singer Bernard Fanning.
 Several lyrics of the song refer to Spain and its national flag colours of "red and gold".

 In Australia, the song was ranked #9 on Triple J's Hottest 100 of 2004.

-Track listing

-Music by Powderfinger.
-Lyrics by Bernard Fanning.